 The Strategic Plan is the University’s highest-level planning document, along with the Campus Master Plan.
 The role of the strategic plan is to articulate the broad goals and aims of the University over the next five years.

-Specific strategies complementing the Strategic Plan are set out in four top level plans, which apply University-wide and drive resource allocations through the budget process.
+Specific strategies complementing the Strategic Plan will be set out in various top level plans, which will apply University-wide and drive resource allocations through the budget process.
 These top level plans are currently under development and are expected to be released mid-2016.

 Supporting strategies guide the University’s involvement in international activities and regional engagement.
 Operational plans for individual cost centres support initiatives outlined in both the strategic and top level plans.